pymc-devs/pymc-examples/CONTRIBUTING.md

 Each notebook will have its own issue where we can point out things to fix and discuss them.
 These issue tickets are placed on one of the columns in this project based on the state of the notebook:

-* **To Do:** notebooks in this column are outdated, don't use ArviZ or InferenceData (or do so only partially), use deprecated pymc3 arguments or show other practices that should be updated and improved.
+* **To Do:** notebooks in this column are potentially outdated, run on v3, don't follow the style guide, don't use best practices when using PyMC...
-* **General updates:** notebooks in this column have pymc3 code up to date with v3, but don't use ArviZ (or do so only partially)
+* **Best practices (v3):** notebooks in this column use ArviZ and PyMC v3 best practices.
-* **ArviZ:** notebooks in this column use ArviZ but still have bad examples of pymc3 usage.
+* **v4 (auto)**: Notebooks in this column have been updated and reexecuted with PyMC v4, but following v3 style and patterns, and are not taking advantage of the new features introduced in v4.
-* **Best practices:** notebooks in this column use ArviZ and pymc3 best practices.
-This column alone does not represent any extra updates, it is only the place for notebooks fulfilling the requirements to be in both "general updates" and "ArviZ".
+* **Book style**: Notebooks in this column have had their content, style and formatting updated to take advantage of all the pymc-examples website features, but still need work on the code side (either because they still use v3 or because they use v4 but don't take advantage of its new features)
-* **v4:** notebooks in this column use ArviZ and have been updated and executed with pymc3 v4.
+* **Done:** notebooks in this column use ArviZ and have been updated and executed with pymc3 v4.

 Therefore, all notebooks will be progressively updated along this path:

 ```
-         / --> General updates -- \
+                                 / -->   Book style    -- \
-To Do --<                          >--> Best Practices --> v4
+To Do --> Best Practices (v3) --<                          >--> Done
-         \ -->      ArviZ      -- /
+                                 \ -->   v4 (auto)     -- /
 ```

 See https://github.com/pymc-devs/pymc-examples/wiki/Notebook-updates-overview for a more detailed